rigetti/pyquil/docs/source/qpu.rst

 The quantum processor consists of 8 superconducting transmon qubits with fixed capacitive coupling in the planar lattice design shown in Fig. 1.

-The resonant frequencies of qubits 0, 2, 4, and 6 are fixed while qubits 1, 3, 5, and 7 are tunable.
+The resonant frequencies of qubits 0, 2, 4, and 6 are tunable while qubits 1, 3, 5, and 7 are fixed.
 The former set has two Josephson junctions in an asymmetric SQUID geometry to provide roughly 1 GHz of frequency tunability, and flux-insensitive
 “sweet spots” near

 :math:`\omega^{\textrm{max}}_{01}/2\pi\approx 4.8 \, \textrm{GHz}`